Read answers to frequently asked questions

 Stomatitis is common with VIJOICE.
 Follow your doctor’s instructions for how to manage stomatitis.

-Diarrhea is common with VIJOICE and can be severe.
-Follow your doctor’s instructions for how to manage diarrhea.
+Diarrhea is common with VIJOICE and may be severe.
+Follow your doctor’s instructions for how to manage diarrhea or colitis.

-- If you have diarrhea, your doctor may need to interrupt, reduce your dose of, or discontinue VIJOICE
+- If you have diarrhea or colitis, your doctor may need to interrupt, reduce your dose of, or discontinue VIJOICE

-You can help manage diarrhea by watching what you eat and drink
+You can help manage diarrhea or colitis by watching what you eat and drink